zyMadara/linux-1/README.md

 - CPU frequency and voltage scaling (cpufreq)
 - Thermal regulation (if CPU heats above certain temperature, it will try to cool itself down by reducing CPU frequency)
 - Re-enable ethernet support added and reverted during 4.13 development cycle
-- Working HDMI driver (v6 patches from [moinejf](http://moinejf.free.fr/opi2/) ported to sunxi-ng clk driver by me)
+- HDMI output support (patches from [jernejsk](https://github.com/jernejsk/linux-1/tree/h3_hdmi_audio_v1) and icenowy, with DTS changes for H5 by me)
+- Configure on-board micro-switches to perform system power off function
 - Wireguard (https://www.wireguard.com/)

 You can use this kernel to run a desktop environment on Orange Pi SBCs.